Strategies > Land Use Strategies > Local Accessibility

 - Experiencing harassment or violence while walking or bicycling is a concern for many people of color.
 If your goal is to increase walking or bicycling by improving local access to destinations, recognize that changes in land use or infrastructure does not directly address this concern.

 - As a term, "accessibility" has two meanings.
 As described in this strategy, local accessibility means access to destinations.
 However, accessibility is perhaps more commonly defined as accessible design.
 In transportation, this means that people with disabilities can access and use the transportation system.
 Any effort to improve local access to destinations should also improve accessibility for people with disabilities.
-Contact your local Center for Independent Living for information on how to do so.
+The Access Board's Public Right-of-Way Accessibility Guidelines apply to streetscapes.
+Also contact your local Center for Independent Living to connect with local communities and understand their needs.

 Complementary Strategies